What is a deductible for pet insurance?

 Your total out-of-pocket expenses = $300

 An annual pet insurance deductible is a deductible that you only need to pay once a year.
-So, if you have one claim that meets your deductible, you won't have to pay it for any subsequent claims.
-With an annual pet insurance deductible, you end up paying less out of pocket if you have multiple claims over the course of a year since you only need to meet it once.
-But once a new policy year starts, you would need to hit your deductible again before your pet insurance starts paying for care.
+If you have one claim that meets your deductible, you won't have to pay it for any subsequent claims until your policy renews.
+With an annual pet insurance deductible, you end up paying less out of pocket if you have multiple claims over the course of a year because you only need to meet it once.
+Note that your plan likely includes an annual limit too — the maximum amount your insurer will pay out for covered care after meeting your annual deductible.

 What is a pet insurance annual limit?